 Elysia Petru Hulings

 Originally from San Antonio, Mrs. Petru Hulings was a Company member with the Texas Ballet Concerto, and graduated from Clark High School.
 She later received a Fine Arts degree from The University of Texas at San Antonio, and interned as an art restorer in Florence, Italy.
 Mrs. Petru Hulings volunteered and worked for several grass root non-profits in San Antonio before moving to Washington, D.C.
 There she spent four years as a political fundraiser, and assisted several non-profit think tanks.
-Mrs. Petru Hulings and her husband returned to Texas and spent a few years in Del Rio, where she served as the Marketing Director and Sponsorship Coordinator for Laughlin AFB.
+Mrs. Petru Hulings and her husband returned to Texas moving to Del Rio, where she served as the Marketing Director and Sponsorship Coordinator for Laughlin AFB.
 In the evenings, she taught tap and ballet, and staged the community production of the Nutcracker.